Guyon-J/Coculture_Gliomas-Neurons/README.md

 ## Compatibility

-This toolset was developed on window10, and tested using ImageJ v1.53.
+This toolset was developed on window 10, and tested using ImageJ v1.53.
 Many features require installation of command line tools that may present future challenges on different operating systems.